grbba/MQTT4DCC-EX/README.md

 Once having that sorted out you need to make some config modifications:

-Fist edit DccMQTT.h and change according to your broker
+Fist edit DccMQTT.h and change/add according to your broker after the #ifdef CLOUDBROKER

-- #define MQTT_BROKER_PORT 1883
+- #define MQTT_BROKER_PORT 1883                     // 1883 is the standard port for mqtt
-- #define MQTT_BROKER_DOMAIN "your mq tt broker on the web.xxx"
+- #define MQTT_BROKER_DOMAIN "your.mqttbroker.web"
-- #define MQTT_BROKER_ADDRESS "IP address of the  broker"
+- #define MQTT_BROKER_ADDRESS xx.xx.xx.xx           // IP address of the  broker"

+If you have user/password authentication you have to specify as well :

 - #define MQTT_BROKER_USER "username"
 - #define MQTT_BROKER_PASSWD "password"

+Otherwise do not define those/comment them out

 At this point in time only the MQTT_BROKER_ADDRESS, PORT, USER and PASSWD is used.
-I assume that your borker requires username and password.
-If that is not the case have to change the line for the connection to the broker to the same as for a local install of MQTT without any user/passwd & acl setup.

-Any broker will do as long as it supports MQTT version 3 which most even public ones should support.
+Any broker will do as long as it supports MQTT version 3 which most mqtt implemntations should support.

-Or depending if you defined CLOUDBROKER to 0 the second set with you local installation of e.g. mosquitto as broker
+By setting CLOUDBROKER to 0 the second set will be used looking for a local installation of a mqtt broker

 **Note**: The Arduino unique Id is used for building the topics to subscribe to.
 On any public broker without any user authentication this **ID would be visible**.
 User Authentication shall be added soon !